LeeAnnEditor/o365hq/blog/Microsoft 365 Security Exploring Attack Scenarios.md

 spot and correlate entities at risk from threats.
 This takes too much time and implies multiple tools and systems.
-With AIR, you can spend less time hunting for alerts and more time focusing on preventative measures like education and fine-tuned email security policies that best fit your needs.
+With AIR, you can spend less time hunting for alerts and more time focusing on preventative measures, like education and fine-tuned email security policies that best fit your needs.

 ![](https://o365hq.com/images/680.png)

-Another secret weapon against external threats like phishing is making your employees aware of the threats.
+Another weapon against external threats like phishing is making your employees aware of the threats.
 With Attack Simulator you can easily run realistic attack scenarios in your company to recognize and detect vulnerable users before a real attack affects your bottom line.